-Contractors will be able to review their Schedule of Payments – reconstructed from the Px report using PSNC’s PRISM pricing tool – and drill down into the various sections.
+Contractors who sign up for this service will be able to review their Schedule of Payments – reconstructed from the Px report using PSNC’s PRISM pricing tool – and drill down into the various sections.
 Other areas on the dashboard will allow them to see which are the most frequently dispensed medicines (selected by value, number or volume), and which section of the Drug Tariff their items fall under.

 A script source analysis chart shows which items have been prescribed by which GP practice, while another area splits items into clinical or therapeutic category (using BNF classifications).
 Finally, a set of pre-set search filters will allow for specific searches of all sections of the Px report.

 Clicking on a section of the dashboard, e.g. Part VIII Category M of the Drug Tariff, will provide a report of all dispensed items for that month that fall into Category M. This can be exported for further analysis.
 Clicking on a line (item) in this report will give all the detail for the specific item, including reimbursement paid, endorsements and fees, and the prescribing practice.

 Although CheckRx has its own web address, it shares the same administration module as Check34, so users can sign in to both services using the same user name and password.
 Account managers can set up and structure their company as they can in Check34.
 Users will be able to switch from one service to the other, provided they subscribe to both.